yungcomputerchair/RustyFusion/README.md

 ## Other Notes
 RustyFusion is a **personal project that I work on in my free time**, so it is unlikely to progress at a constant pace.

-Feel free to email me or ping me @ycc on the [OpenFusion Discord](https://discord.gg/DYavckB) if you have any questions about the project or are interested in contributing.
+Feel free to email or DM me if you have any questions about the project or are interested in contributing.